 The HIPAA regulations are policed by the U.S. Department of Health & Human Services’ Office for Civil Rights (OCR).
-State Attorney Generals can also take action against Covered Entities and Business Associates found not to be in compliance with HIPAA.
-Both OCR and State Attorney Generals have the authority to impose financial penalties on Covered Entities and Business Associates for violations of HIPAA.
+State Attorneys General can also take action against Covered Entities and Business Associates found not to be in compliance with HIPAA.
+Both OCR and State Attorneys General have the authority to impose financial penalties on Covered Entities and Business Associates for violations of HIPAA.

-The purpose of HIPAA has remained the same as mentioned above.
-However, the way in which it is implemented is constantly changing to accommodate the advances in technology and changes to working practices – both of which have resulted in new threats to patient privacy and the security of PHI.
-For example, the original HIPAA legislation was drafted eight years before Facebook and eleven years before the first iPhone was released.
+In addition to the original purpose of HIPAA, the way in which it is implemented is constantly changing to accommodate advances in technology and changes to working practices – both of which have resulted in new threats to patient privacy and the security of PHI.
+For example, the original HIPAA legislation was drafted eight years before Facebook came into existence and eleven years before the first iPhone was released.

-Therefore, since the original Privacy Rule, there has been a number of new HIPAA Rules (expanded on in the “HIPAA Explained” section below) plus frequent guidance issued by OCR regarding how Covered Entities and Business Associates should address such issues as BYOD policies, cloud computing and Workplace Wellness Programs.
-OCR guidance has also gone digital with the release of its Listserv application.
+Therefore, since the original Privacy Rule, there have been a number of new HIPAA Rules (expanded on in the “HIPAA Explained” section below) plus frequent guidance has been issued by OCR regarding how Covered Entities and Business Associates should address issues such as BYOD policies, cloud computing and Workplace Wellness Programs.
+OCR guidance has also gone digital with the release of the Listserv application.

-It is important to note that HIPAA is technology-neutral and does not favor one way of addressing a security vulnerability over another – provided the mechanism introduced to patch a weakness undergoes a risk assessment and the reason for implementing it is recorded.
-It is also important to note HIPAA does not preempt state law, except for in circumstances in which the state´s privacy and security regulations are weaker than those in HIPAA.
+HIPAA is also technology-neutral and does not favor one way of addressing a security vulnerability over another, provided the mechanism introduced to correct a flaw or vulnerability is subjected to a risk assessment and the reason for implementing it in place of a specified measure is recorded.
+It is also important to note that HIPAA does not preempt state law, except in circumstances when a state’s privacy and security regulations are weaker than those in HIPAA.

-For the benefit of clarification, we have detailed below the eighteen personal identifiers that on their own – or linked with any other personal identifier – could reveal the identity of a person, their medical history or payment records.
-In the context of HIPAA for Dummies, these personal identifiers are most commonly known as “Protected Health Information” or “PHI”.
+For the benefit of clarification, we have detailed below the eighteen personal identifiers that could allow a person to be identified.
+In the context of HIPAA for Dummies, when these personal identifiers are combined with health data the information is known as “Protected Health Information” or “PHI”.
 When stored or communicated electronically, the acronym “PHI” is preceded by an “e” – i.e. “ePHI”.

 |Names or part of names||Any other unique identifying characteristic|